pchemguy/ChatGPTExploratoryPrompting/Technical/MemoryManagementDemo.md

 ```

 > [!IMPORTANT]
-> When conflicting, instructions stored in temporary context will prevail over instructions stored in persistent memory by default.
+>When instructions from persistent memory and temporary context are in conflict the latter will prevail by default.

 **Check memory for specific instructions**